Tim-KS/Event-Pal/README.md

 ## Acceptance Criteria

-GIVEN a functional Express.js API
+GIVEN a functional React APP
-WHEN I add my database name, MySQL username, and MySQL password to an environment variable file THEN I am able to connect to a database using Sequelize WHEN I enter schema and seed commands
-THEN a development database is created and is seeded with test data WHEN I enter the command to invoke the application THEN my server is started and the Sequelize models are synced to the MySQL database WHEN I open API GET routes in Insomnia Core for categories, products, or tags THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database
+WHEN I login in I am directed to my profile page
+THEN I am able to see my personal profile page
+WHEN I register as a new user I am set up with a profile THEN I can log in and see my personal profile page

 ## Technologies Used

 During the project we used the following technologies;

+### Front End
+- Mongo
 - React
 - GraphQL
-- MongoDB
 - Node.js
 - Express.js

+### Back End
+- Node.js
+- Express.js
+- Mongoose
+- JWT
+- Multer

 ## Future Development

+Future development projects will include;

+- users can post their own events
+- post reviews, pictures and comments
-Future development projects will include instant messaging between users, links to purchase concert tickets and venue information.
+- instant messaging between users
+- links to purchase concert tickets
+- live update of upcoming events
+- venue information

 ## Credit